hphelion/docs.hpcloud.com/apispecs/c1.1/dns/hpcloud-dns-v1.md

 A domain name is an identification string that defines a realm of administrative autonomy, authority, or control on the Internet.
 An example of this is mytestdomain.com

 ### 2.3 Infrastructure Architecture View
 HP Cloud DNS fits into the HP Cloud ecosystem of APIs by utilizing the common authentication mechanisms as other HP cloud services.
-In order to use HP Cloud DNS, a user account must be 'activated' all API calls will require a valid HP Cloud authentication token.
+In order to use HP Cloud DNS, a user account must have activated DNS service .
+All API calls require a valid HP Cloud authentication token.

 ## 3. Account-level View
 Once the account is activated, the HP Cloud DNS service will show up in the service catelog returned during user login.
 In addition, the HP Cloud DNS endpoint to be used will also be presented.